There are 6 tenses in German:

-There are NO "continuous" or "progressive" tenses: the ones with "-ing" in English, like "I am running" or "He was talking."
+There are NO "continuous" or "progressive" forms: the ones with "-ing" in English, like "I am running" or "He was talking."

 Each tense has its own lesson, where I tell you when it's used and how to construct it.
 I've also included lots of examples to help you really understand German tenses.